givensuman/docker-viteplus/README.md

 a docker image for vite+

-## What is Vite+?

-[Vite+](https://viteplus.dev) is the unified toolchain for the web, providing a complete development environment with Vite, package management, testing, and more.
-It unifies tools like Vite, Vitest, Oxlint, Oxfmt, and more into a single `vp` command.
+[vite+](https://viteplus.dev) describes itself as the unified toolchain for the web, providing a complete development environment with Vite, package management, testing, and more, with low-level components built in Rust outperforming pretty much everything else

 ## Usage